grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 }
 ```

-We'll draw the ball and update its location using its speeds.
+We'll draw the ball as a simple pixel, and update its location using its speeds.

 ```lua
 -- tab 3 ball